Law enforcement in Taiwan: Japanese colonial period

 A restored Japanese colonial era police station.

 The first formal police forces in Taiwan were organized by the Japanese Colonial Government which oversaw Taiwan between 1895 and 1945.
 In the early years of Japanese rule, rebellions were common especially in rural areas.
 With the passage of the "Bandit Laws", police forces as well as garrison units from the Japanese military were tasked with suppression of rebels, though large scale rebellions had largely died out by 1902.
-Military and police forces were also involved in the efforts of the colonial government to secure control over the mountainous regions of Taiwan from the Taiwanese aborigines around 1910, and a series of smaller attempted rebellions and civil disorders between 1912 and 1916 With the gradual acceptance of Japanese rule sinking in among the general populace by the 1920s, most agitators turned to seeking political change and reform within the established system in the home rule movement, Secret police forces were tasked with keeping a close watch on political groups and agitators.
+Military and police forces were also involved in the efforts of the colonial government to secure control over the mountainous regions of Taiwan from the Taiwanese aborigines around 1910, and a series of smaller attempted rebellions and civil disorders between 1912 and 1916.
+With the gradual acceptance of Japanese rule sinking in among the general populace by the 1920s, most agitators turned to seeking political change and reform within the established system in the home rule movement, Secret police forces were tasked with keeping a close watch on political groups and agitators.
+In 1920, Taiwanese were permitted join the formal police force after passing an exam.

 In the early days of Japanese colonial rule police were deployed to the cities to maintain order, often through brutal means, while the military was deployed to the countryside as a counterinsurgency and policing force.
 The brutality of early Japanese policing backfired and often inspired rebellion and insurrection instead of quashing it.
 This system was reformed by Goto Shinpei who sought to co-opt existing traditions to expand Japanese power.
 Out of the Qing baojia system he crafted the Hoko system of community control.
 The Hoko system eventually became the primary method by which the Japanese authorities went about all sorts of tasks from tax collecting, to opium smoking abatement, to keeping tabs on the population.
 Under the Hoko system every community was broken down into Ko, groups of ten neighboring households.
 When a person was convicted of a serious crime, the person's entire Ko would be fined.
 The system only became more effective as it was integrated with the local police.